 This bulletin provides information on the seasonally adjusted ILCH series.
-This is the first ILCH bulletin where seasonally adjusted data has been published, for the full series from 2000 Q1, and this will continue to be the case in all future ILCH bulletins.
-Non-seasonally adjusted data can be found on the ONS website.
+Seasonally adjusted results were first published in March 2015 in the quarter 4 Oct to Dec 2014 bulletin, for the full series from quarter 1 Jan to Mar 2000, and this will continue to be the case in all future ILCH bulletins.
+Non-seasonally adjusted data can be found on our website.